cfengine/documentation/guide/latest-release/known-issues.markdown

 ### Enterprise software inventory is not out-of-the-box ###

-Software inventory is not out-of-the-box for reporing from the hub on Windows platforms.
+Software inventory is not out-of-the-box for reporting from the hub on Windows platforms.
 In order to add it, please contact support for a custom policy.